The Watanabes: Spoiled and Nostalgic

 In the autumn of 2014 The Watanabes released a 5 track EP entitled Draw What You Like.
 Three tracks from the record were adopted by CNN International for a documentary on food in Japan.
 Their fourth record, a four track EP entitled Spoiled and Nostalgic, was released digitally on November 25, 2016.
 The title was taken from an unflattering review by Japanzine of their first album (Independent Social Power), which described The Watanabes as “spoiled and nostalgic in 21st century Tokyo.”
 A year later, the band joined forces with Japanese indie label Musipl, combining the two EPs to release a full 9 track album of the same name.
-In September 2016, BBC Radio Norfolk made 'Hummingbird' Track of the Week, and soon after, another track from the album, 'Tonight', was included in Tom Robinson's BBC Mixtape, aired on BBC Radio 6.
-The album has also become a favourite of InterFM DJ Guy Perryman (MBE), who invited the band to perform live on his radio show, as well as fellow InterFM DJ and producer Mike Rogers who likens the band to Belle and Sebastian and included 'Over Romantic' in his top 50 songs of 2016.
+In September 2016, BBC Radio Norfolk made "Hummingbird" Track of the Week, and soon after, another track from the album, "Tonight", was included in Tom Robinson's BBC Mixtape, aired on BBC Radio 6.
+The album has also become a favourite of InterFM DJ Guy Perryman (MBE), who invited the band to perform live on his radio show, as well as fellow InterFM DJ and producer Mike Rogers who likens the band to Belle and Sebastian and included "Over Romantic" in his top 50 songs of 2016.

 Christmas Hummingbird

-In early 2020 InterFM DJ Guy Perryman (MBE) approached The Watanabes to ask whether they would be willing to rework one of their previously released tracks, 'Hummingbird'.
+In early 2020 InterFM DJ Guy Perryman (MBE) approached The Watanabes to ask whether they would be willing to rework one of their previously released tracks, "Hummingbird".
 After becoming a fan of the track and playing the song on his Christmas radio show, Guy sensed that with a few simple lyrical adjustments and some musical alterations, the song could be re-released as a festive single.
-Inspired by Guy's vision and assisted by the additional collaborative efforts of producer David Naughton and Australian composer Nicholas Buc, The Watanabes released 'Christmas Hummingbird' on November 2, 2020.
+Inspired by Guy's vision and assisted by the additional collaborative efforts of producer David Naughton and Australian composer Nicholas Buc, The Watanabes released "Christmas Hummingbird" on November 2, 2020.
 The animated music video accompanying the track was premiered by the British Chamber of Commerce in Japan at the 2020 British Business Awards.

 Appearances in Fiction

 The Watanabes' Japan influenced lyrics and reputation as local favourites with the international community in Tokyo may explain their presence in the German rainbow romance novel Geborgenheit sucht Reisepartner by Lili B. Wilms, in which the main character Kieran, a self-proclaimed fan of the band, visits Japan to watch them perform live at a Tokyo music venue.
-On the front cover of the novel, an illustrated character is also depicted wearing a T-shirt emblazoned with The Watanabes logo displaying artwork reminiscent of their second album, You're Dancing I'm Absorbed.
+On the front cover of the novel, an illustrated character is also depicted wearing a T-shirt emblazoned with The Watanabes logo and artwork reminiscent of their second album, You're Dancing I'm Absorbed.

+Music by The Watanabes also features in Danny Goes Aum, a movie directed by Indian film maker Sandeep Mohan.
+The film's chief protagonist, a burned out British video editor called Danny, listens to "Yuriko Yuriko" while drinking a beer and watching the sun set at a beach-side café in Goa.
+"Drench You in Sun" and "Make Things Better" can also be heard playing on the radio at other points in the movie.